Hissam12/instagram_controller/README.md

 ## ⚠️ Disclaimer

 This tool is for educational purposes only.
 Users are responsible for complying with Instagram's Terms of Service.
 The author is not responsible for any misuse or violations.

+## 🤝 Contributing

+Contributions are welcome!
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+## 📧 Support

+For issues or questions:
+- Open an issue on GitHub
+- Check existing issues for solutions

 ---